-Therefore, once you have located the Front Panel Header, then you want to determine the pins that correspond to Power On switch.
+Therefore, once you have located the Front Panel Header, you want to determine the pins corresponding to the Power On switch.

-The Power Switch pins are always in pair i.e 2 pins.
+The Power Switch pins are always in pairs, i.e., 2 pins.

-The easiest way to figure out the right pins is through the labels next to the Front Panel Header on the motherboard itself.
+The easiest way to figure out the correct pins is through the labels next to the Front Panel Header on the motherboard itself.

-In the following image I have highlighted the label that corresponds to the Power On pins.
+In the following image, I have highlighted the label corresponding to the Power On pins.

-Basically, the third and fourth pins from the left one the first row correspond to the power switch.
+The third and fourth pins from the left in the first row correspond to the power switch.

-The following shows the power switch pins location for my motherboard:
+The following image shows the Power Switch pin’s location for my motherboard.

 3. Connect the Jumper to The Pins

-Finally, you need to connect the Power Switch jumper to the Power Switch pins on the Front Panel Header.
+Finally, connect the Power Switch jumper to the Power Switch pins on the Front Panel Header.

-The Power Switch jumper cable comes with the PC case and it originates from the Case’s front panel along with myriad of other jumpers for different purposes.
+The Power Switch jumper cable comes with the PC case, and it originates from the case’s front panel along with the myriad of other jumpers for different purposes.

 Does the Polarity (+/-) Matter Here